chriskrycho/v4.chriskrycho.com/2016/a-new-schedule.txt

 Title: A New Schedule
 Subtitle: Trying to make better use of my time toward my goals.
 Date: 2016-07-16 22:10
+Modified: 2016-07-18 11:45
 Tags: productivity
 ---

 I tried something this week; we will see if it sticks.
-In the aim of being *much* more productive with my time, I made the following changes:
+In the aim of being *much* more productive with my time, and with the idea that I hit a minimum of 40 hours a week between school and work,[^40-hours] I made the following changes:

 1. I embraced a weekly schedule, where each week day includes:
     - the time I get up, and a goal for how long it takes me to go from when my alarm goes off to when I have breakfast made for Jaimie and me